 When a single agent or brokerage represents both the buyer and seller in the same transaction, it's called "dual agency."

-Dual agency is fairly common — especially among discount brokers — and many companies incentivize it by dangling extra savings to sellers and/or buyers.
+Dual agency is fairly common — especially among discount brokers — and many companies encourage it by dangling extra savings to sellers or buyers.

 However, you should be aware that dual agency DOES bring additional risks, especially if you're not an experienced real estate negotiator.